kookie12/FlexiEdit/README.md

 <!-- ## Examples -->

 ## 💻 Installation
 It is recommended to run our code on a Nvidia GPU with a linux system.
 We have not yet tested on other configurations.
-Currently, it requires around 14 GB GPU memory to run our method.

-It is recommended to run our code on a Nvidia GPU with a Linux system.
-We have not yet tested on other configurations.
-Currently, it requires around 14 GB GPU memory to run our method.
+Currently, it requires around 20 GB GPU memory to run our method.

 To install the required libraries, simply run the following command:
 ```